liangcheng-yu/hyperlight/README.md

     - (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

-1. You have the rust nightly toolchain installed (this is just needed for pulling crates!)
+1. You have the rust toolchain v1.74.0 (or later) installed

-   - `rustup install nightly`

-   > Ensure your nightly toolchain is `cargo 1.75.0-nightly (794d0a825 2023-10-03)` or later

 To connect to the cargo feeds run the following commands from the root of the repo: